WAR TO WILDLIFE

 Mourning the loss of loved ones is a heavy burden.
 Grief does funny things.

-The day when I first finally started to understand the topography of the site, I stood on the exact spot where 8 Dakota aircraft and their crews flew from, never to return, along with countless glider infantry, as well as trying to understand the horrors that the 'flying nightingale' nursing orderlies went through.
+The day when I first finally started to understand the topography of the site, I stood on the exact spot where Dakota aircraft and Horsa Glider crews flew from, never to return, along with countless infantry, as well as trying to understand the horrors that the 'flying nightingale' nursing orderlies went through.
 I imagined those left behind.

 This experience literally brought me to my knees in tears.